Eurogroup meeting: arrivals

 Following the bailouts of Ireland and Greece, the Eurogroup, composed of the Member States whose currency is the euro, agreed on details of the European Stability Mechanism, the rescue mechanism to help Eurozone Members.

-Jean-Claude Juncker, Prime Minister of Luxembourg and President of the Eurogroup, and Giulio Tremonti, Italian Minister for Economy and Finance, called for the creation of pan-European bonds to boost confidence in the euro, while Germany rejected the idea.
+Jean-Claude Juncker, Luxembourgish Prime Minister and President of the Eurogroup, and Giulio Tremonti, Italian Minister for Economy and Finance, called for the creation of pan-European bonds to boost confidence in the euro, while Germany rejected the idea.

 The increase of the Eurozone rescue fund was also discussed.